What is Classics?

 Pupils can choose between Latin and Classical Civilisation or study both.

-GCSE Latin is a challenging and well-respected qualification.
-Pupils will be taught to translate and appreciate the power and beauty of Roman literature in the original Latin – a skill offered to few and acquired by even fewer.
+GCSE Latin is a challenging and well-respected qualification where pupils will be taught to translate and appreciate the power and beauty of Roman literature in the original Latin.

 Students can then continue to study either or both subjects at A-level.

 Classical Civilisation involves the study of a number of different aspects of the immense cultural achievements of Ancient Greece and Rome.
 We study two of the finest poems ever written in any language – Homer’s Iliad and Virgil’s Aeneid.
-In two innovative topics, “Invention of the barbarian” and “Love and Relationships”, we will hear from such diverse authors as Herodotus, the first historian and Sappho, one of the few female voices from the ancient world.
+Alongside this, in “Invention of the barbarian” and “Love and Relationships”, we will hear from such diverse authors as Herodotus, the first historian and Sappho, one of the few female voices from the ancient world.
 Pupils will enjoy tackling important questions in modern society through the prism of the ancient world.

 A-level Latin is the culmination of many years’ study of the language.
 By this stage pupils will be translating original Latin, written two thousand years ago, with confidence and an emerging sensitivity.
 Pupils learn to appreciate Ovid’s rich humour, Virgil’s epic grandeur and Tacitus’ biting sarcasm.